 Full course description

-- molecular biology techniques used to genotype human DNA;
+- molecular genetics laboratory techniques used to genotype human DNA;

 By the end of the course, you will be able to: